About Us

 Since 2005, Michael Smith has served as Pastor of McGee Avenue Baptist Church where he founded the Center for Food Faith & Justice (CFFJ) in 2014 as a nonprofit community-based organization in response to the local needs of food sovereignty, healthy equity, affordable housing, workforce development and community food security through urban agriculture.
 Since 2012, Pastor Michael, as he is affectionately called, has also served as Adjunct Professor of Environmental Ethics at American Baptist Seminary of the West.
 During that time he taught more than 100 classes and workshops on urban gardening, food sovereignty, and sustainable farming practices to more than 300 students, including over 500 veterans, homeless, transitional or formerly-incarcerated adults and 1,500 high-risk youth.
 Michael earned his undergraduate degree in International Relations and Sustainable Development from San Francisco State University, and began working as a supervisor at the East Bay Conservation Corps upon graduation where he eventually became the Deputy Executive Director.
 Michael has a long history of federal grants management, urban gardening and workforce development for high-risk populations.
 Pastor Michael holds a Master of Divinity Degree (M.Div) and Master of Arts (MA) in community leadership from American Baptist Seminary of the West.
 Pastor Michael is excited to partner with MESA in the AFFP where he can meet and learn with a powerful group of students, farmers and community activists.

-<span class="name">Mabel Trigueros</span> <span class="position">CSUN Workshops Instructor, Los Angeles region AFFP Cohorts</span>
+Picture of <span class="name">Mabel Trigueros</span> <span class="position">CSUN Workshops Instructor, Los Angeles region AFFP Cohorts</span>

 Mabel Trigueros CSUN Workshops Instructor, Los Angeles region AFFP Cohorts